-- Housing Support Program (HSP) and Homeless Assistance Payment (HAP) programs for homeless families receiving CalWORKS assistance, including those families participating in the federal Temporary Assistance to Needy Families program. - A County-funded Housing First Program called Housing Now is overseen by the local non-profit Transitions Mental Health Agency (TMHA) and the Housing Authority of the City of San Luis Obispo (HASLO) to quickly house and provide intensive supportive services to the most vulnerable, chronically homeless individuals countywide. - Tenant Based Rental Assistance for families and individuals funded by the HOME grant and Rapid Rehousing assistance funded by the Emergency Solutions Grant. - Permanent supportive housing, and supportive services to homeless individuals and families funded by the CoC program. - Case management and emergency shelter provided by Emergency Solutions Grant funding.
-These services are available to single adults, families, and unaccompanied Transitional Aged Youth (aged 18-24). - Bringing Families Home (BFH) program for homeless families involved with Child Welfare Services for whom housing is the only barrier to reunification. - Housing, Disability and Advocacy Program (HDAP) partners with TMHA to provide outreach, advocacy, and housing services to homeless individuals with disabilities.
-This program supports the individual with housing while supporting their pursuit of disability benefits.
+- Rapid Rehousing program for homeless families receiving CalWORKS assistance, including those families participating in the federal Temporary Assistance to Needy Families program. - A County-funded Housing First Program called '70 Now' is overseen by the local non-profit Transitions Mental Health Agency (TMHA) and the Housing Authority of the City of San Luis Obispo (HASLO) to quickly house and provide intensive supportive services to 70 of the most vulnerable, chronically homeless individuals countywide. - Tenant Based Rental Assistance for families and individuals funded by the HOME grant and Rapid Rehousing assistance funded by the Emergency Solutions Grant. - Permanent supportive housing, and supportive services to homeless individuals and families funded by the CoC program. - Case management and emergency shelter provided by Emergency Solutions Grant funding.
+These services are available to single adults, families, and unaccompanied Transitional Aged Youth (aged 18-24).